Lead Generation for Contractors, painting leads, Uncategorized

 • Not only are you contributing to your employees’ livelihood, but you are building trust and loyalty.
 See #1 above for ideas on getting those smaller, one-off jobs to keep your calendar full and your people working.

-1. Take it easy and chill for the winter – It may be tempting to take a long winter nap, but here are a couple of things to do before you decide to take that much-needed vacation or rest after a busy summer.
+1. Take it easy and chill for the winter – It may be tempting to take a long winter’s nap, but here are a few actions to take before you decide to take that much-needed vacation or rest after a busy summer.

 • Take a look at your SEO efforts.
 Are you promoting the services that you offer in the winter months now?
 It takes time for new content to get indexed and start ranking on Google.
 Now is the time to promote the services you want to offer in February and March.